 Gross Profitability is measured as trailing 12-month sales minues costs of goods sold as a percentage of total assets.
 It excludes all companies in the Financial Sector.
-Sources: FactSet, MarketGrader, China Securities Index Co.
+Sources: FactSet, MarketGrader, China Securities Index Co

-Figure 16 shows the stark difference in leverage between MarketGrader's Growth Leaders and the benchmarks.
-Whereas for two thirds of MarketGrader's constituents total debt makes up less than 30% of their capital structure, for the CSI 300, the CSI SOE Composite and MSCI China indexes only 35%, 38% and 39% of constituents have less than 30% of their capital as debt.
-And ten percent of the CSI SOE Composite Index constituents have a capital structure where debt accounts for at least 70% of total capital.
+Figure 16 shows the stark difference in leverage between MarketGrader's New Economy companies and the benchmarks.
+Whereas for 80% of MarketGrader's constituents total debt makes up less than 30% of their capital structure, for the CSI 300 and the CSI SOE Composite the figure is 45%, while only 46% of the constituents of the MSCI China Index have less than 30% of their capital as debt.
+And 11% of the CSI SOE Composite Index constituents have a capital structure where debt accounts for at least 70% of total capital.